j-p-courneya/Intro-Python-Bioinformatics/_episodes/01-intro.md

 To make your text **BOLD**, use a double underscore or a double asterisk.

-Creating headers in Markdown involves placing a pound sign at the biginning of a line and making a space after!
+Creating headers in Markdown involves placing a pound sign at the beginning of a line and making a space after!
 The more pound signs you use, the smaller the header.
 Jupyter Notebook even kind of previews it for you:

 <img src="../fig/md_headers_jupyter.png" alt="drawing" width="80%"/>

-Running the cell you are left with a beautiful header for you notebook.
+Running the cell you are left with a beautiful header for your notebook.

 <img src="../fig/md_headers_rendered_jupyter.png" alt="drawing" width="80%"/>

-In case you want to insert a code example that you dont expect to be run by the end user, theres a Markdown for that too!
+In case you want to insert a code example that you don't expect to be run by the end user, there's a Markdown for that too!
 For inline code highlighting, just surround the code with backticks.
 If you want to insert a block of code, you can use triple backticks and also specify the programming language:

 <img src="../fig/md_syntax-highlight_jupyter.png" alt="drawing" width="80%"/>

-As had already been mentioned Jupyter notebooks provide a qide set of features to explore.
+Jupyter notebooks provide a wide set of features to explore and use.
 You will want to investigate more on the topic.
-Some important topics not covered are Exporting Notebooks, Installing Kernels, Notebook extensions, and Hosting you Notebook on Jupyter Hub and more!
+Some important topics not covered are Exporting Notebooks, Installing Kernels, Notebook extensions, hosting your Jupyter Notebook on Jupyter Hub and more!

 > ## Python vs. Jupyter
 >